 One wet-down flake of hay can absorb 1 to 2 gallons of water.
 If you feed your horse well-soaked hay, you can make a real impact on his fluid consumption.
 Endurance riders take advantage of this by feeding horses soaked hay before long rides.

 It is possible to give your horse too many electrolytes and they can be toxic in excessive amounts.
 Requirements for salt (NaCl) range from one tenth of a percent of the ingested feed for a broodmare, to three tenths of a percent of the ingested feed for a competition horse.
 The maximum amount of NaCl that a horse can tolerate before he becomes toxic is three percent of the ingested feed.
 It would be unusual for a horse to ingest that much salt, as the food containing it would have an unpleasantly salty taste.
-If you use commercial preparations, look for one that contains approximately three parts NaCl to one part KCl, as well as calcium and magnesium.

 If you start to give your horse to many electrolytes, you will start to notice that your horse is urinating frequently, and drinking much more water.
 Some veterinarians do not recommend adding electrolytes to water.
 If you choose to supplement this way, it is VERY important that you also always offer your horse a bucket of water with NO additives.
 Your horse cannot, and should not, take in enough water with electrolytes to sustain his fluid requirements, and will become dehydrated if you do not give him access to plain water.
 In general, it is a better idea to supplement electrolytes in the feed, rather than in the water.